 FW: Marco van Basten (Netherlands)

 Van Basten scored many fabulous goals, but the one for which he will always be remembered is his volley against USSR goalkeeper Rinat Dasaev in the EURO '88 final.
 It was his fifth goal of the tournament, following a hat-trick against England and a late winner in the semi-final against West Germany.
 The Dutch marksman scooped the Golden Boot and would win the first of his three Ballon d'Or awards that year.
-At AC Milan he twice won the European Champion Clubs' Cup before ankle injury forced his premature retirement after 24 goals from 58 caps.
-Van Basten also coached his former club AFC Ajax in 2008, after four years in charge of the Oranje.
+At Milan he twice lifted the European Champion Clubs' Cup before an ankle injury forced his premature retirement after 24 goals from 58 caps.
+Van Basten also coached his former club Ajax in 2008, after four years in charge of the Oranje.